 Tony Ruiz, LMSW

-Specialties: anxiety, self esteem, trauma, mindfulness, relationship issues, sex & sexuality, LGBTQ+.
+Specialties: anxiety, self esteem, trauma, mindfulness, relationship issues, sex & sexuality, LGBTQ+, Spanish speakers

 Rates: $205 · individual session | $255 · couples session

 “Authenticity helps us heal.
-It’s why I work transparently and collaboratively, at a pace that adapts to every individual’s unique starting point.
-Some people come to therapy feeling like they’re going in circles, caught in repetitive thoughts and emotions that make it hard to feel good about themselves or connect with other people.
-Others arrive holding something heavy that they’re ready at long last to set down if they only knew how and who to trust with it.
+It’s why I work candidly and collaboratively, and always at a pace that honors where you’re starting from.
+Some people come feeling stuck in loops of self-doubt and disconnection, others arrive holding something heavy that they’re ready at long last to set down—if only you knew how and who to trust it with.

 Whether you're burdened by painful memories or feeling lost in the messier parts of your story, together we can create a space where the unspoken can emerge, safely and free of judgment or rejection.
-I’ll stay with you as you discover new dimensions of self-knowledge and self-expression so that life can feel less embattled and more serene, connected, and joyous.”
+I’ll stay with you as you discover new dimensions of self-knowledge and expression, so life can feel less like something to survive and more like something you can meet with clarity, connection, and joy.

 Q & A